Mobeen Azhar: Career

 In 2012, Azhar was part of a team reporting from Waziristan in Pakistan on US drone strikes on the Afghan border for a BBC Panorama special, The Secret Drone War.

 In August 2013, he investigated gay life in urban Pakistan for Assignment: Inside Gay Pakistan on the BBC World Service and on BBC Radio 4.

 Azhar has written about and reported extensively on musician Prince.
-In 2015, he presented BBC documentary Hunting for Prince’s Vault and in September 2016, Azhar's debut book Prince Stories from the Purple Underground: 1958-2016 was published by Welbeck Publishing.
+In 2015, he presented BBC documentary Hunting for Prince's Vault, and in September 2016, Azhar's debut book Prince Stories from the Purple Underground: 1958–2016 was published by Welbeck Publishing.

-In 2016, Azhar joined a police team of "Taliban Hunters" in Karachi, Pakistan, as part of documentary reporting for BBC Panorama.
+In 2016, Azhar joined a police team of "Taliban Hunters" in Karachi, Pakistan, as part of documentary reporting for BBC's Panorama.
 During filming he was shot at by the Taliban.

 In February 2016, Azhar presented the BBC Three documentary Webcam Boys, spending a couple of months with men who make money from performing in online sex shows.

 In 2019, Azhar presented BBC documentaries The Satanic Verses: 30 Years On, A Black and White Killing: The Case that Shook America and The Best Pakistani Transgender Retirement Home.

-In 2019, Azhar also presented six-part BBC documentary series Hometown: A Killing, reporting on the police shooting of Yassar Yaqub in Huddersfield in 2017.
-Yasser Yaqub's father Mohammed Yaqub, who featured in the series, claimed Azhar had attempted to "smear" his son's name.
-Huddersfield MP Barry Sheerman also criticized the programme, claiming it depicted the town as "a hotbed of violent crime".
+The same year, Azhar also presented six-part BBC documentary series, Hometown: A Killing, reporting on the police shooting of Yassar Yaqub in Huddersfield in 2017.
+Yasser Yaqub's father, Mohammed Yaqub, who featured in the series, claimed Azhar had attempted to "smear" his son's name.
+Huddersfield MP Barry Sheerman also criticised the programme, claiming it depicted the town as "a hotbed of violent crime".
 The docu-series went on to win several awards.

-During the same year, Azhar became a presenter on BBC Three show Plastic Surgery Undressed, alongside Vogue Williams.
+During the same year, Azhar became a presenter on the BBC Three show Plastic Surgery Undressed, alongside Vogue Williams.

+In 2020, two additional episodes of Hometown: A Killing were released on BBC Three and BBC One.
+An accompanying six-part podcast was released on BBC Sounds.

 In May 2021, Azhar presented a BBC Two documentary The Battle For Britney: Fans, Cash, And A Conservatorship, reporting from California and Louisiana on the #FreeBritney movement who claim music star Britney Spears is being "kept a virtual prisoner in her own home" through a conservatorship managed by her father.
 Spears was reported to have criticized the documentary, describing it as "hypocritical".

+In July 2021, Azhar presented Secrets of an ISIS Smartphone on BBC Three and BBC One.
+Filmed in the UK, the documentary used footage from the smartphones of British men who had travelled to Syria to join ISIS.
+The Financial Times said the film provided "an unexpected insight".

-In May 2021, Azhar presented a four-part BBC series Scam City: Money, Mayhem and Maseratis, investigating the world of Instagram scams, forex trading and pyramid schemes.
+In August 2022, Azhar presented a five-part BBC series Scam City: Money, Mayhem and Maseratis, investigating the world of Instagram scams, forex trading and pyramid schemes.